20 Ways To Use Fermented Garlic!

 If you see a small blip of a staph infection or ring worm, you can use this fermented garlic (or juice) topically and cover with a bandaid.
 It works wonders!

 If you are feeling a cold coming on and are in desperate need to knock it out, be brave and do a shot or a tablespoon of the fermented garlic juice.
 Just juice a few cloves.
 Your breath will not be pleasant, but this works great.

 I personally am not a raw garlic snacker, but many of you have shared with me that you or your kids or grandkids love snacking on Fermented Garlic and Honey!
-It's a great preventive for colds in flu.
+It's a great preventive for colds and flu.

-If you don't have time to make a fully fermented bruschetta you can do the next best thing, by mixing in some fermented garlic to chopped tomatoes, fresh basil, and a splash of balsamic vinegar.
+If you don't have time to make a fully fermented bruschetta, you can do the next best thing by mixing in some fermented garlic to chopped tomatoes, fresh basil, and a splash of balsamic vinegar.
 You will still be getting some powerful probiotics and prebiotics even if the tomatoes aren't fermented.

 This is a great substitute for mashed potatoes.
 It is easy to make, and kids and adults will love it!

 Who doesn't love hummus?
 This is one of my favorite snacks in the summertime.
 Serve with fresh cucumbers and carrot sticks.